richkenmedia/react-boilerplate/src/components/widgets/README.md

+# Widgets

-# This folder is for page specific widgets, ie. product-listing/left-sidebar etc
+This folder is for page specific widgets, ie. product-listing/left-sidebar etc